Giannuz/High-Performance-Computing-Mandelbrot/High performance computing project v2.md

 | ![](assets/2024-05-03-11-23-51-Senza%20titolo.png) | ![](assets/2024-05-03-11-23-55-Senza%20titolo.png) |
 | -------------------------------------------------- | -------------------------------------------------- |
+(Add all remaining cuda graphs and all the other ones in "Grafici Tempi" and "Grafici Speedup" that are usefull)

 These graphs (generated with flags Ofast and xHost) were created with the 1k-1k configuration and due to the size of it the results are more or less quite similar, with the 6c being slightly better.